Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Introduction

-The idea of large $N_c$ expansions \cite{Large Nc} and holographic QCD which has been explicitly realized via the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} supply a new point of view for solving the challenge problem of strongly interaction QCD at the low energies.
-The anti-de Sitter/conformal field theory (AdS/CFT) establishes the duality between the weak couple supergravity in $AdS_5$ and the strong coupled $\mathcal{N}=4$ super Yang-Mills gauge theory, which makes the calculations in strongly coupled theory become feasible \cite{Polchinski:2001tt}.
+The idea of large $N_c$ expansion \cite{Large Nc} and holographic QCD which has been explicitly realized via the anti-de Sitter/conformal field theory correspondence (AdS/CFT) \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} supply a new point of view for solving the challenging problem of strong interaction of QCD at low energies.
+The AdS/CFT establishes the duality between the weakly coupled supergravity in $AdS_5$ and the strongly coupled $\mathcal{N}=4$ super Yang-Mills gauge theory, which makes the calculations in strongly coupled theory feasible \cite{Polchinski:2001tt}.
 The so-called top-down and bottom-up approaches are two complementary methods in the way of pursuing the gravity/gauge duality of QCD.
 The former starts from some brane configurations in string theory to reproduce some basic features of QCD \cite{top down 1,top down 2,top down 3}.
-The latter which is known as AdS/QCD consists of bulk fields in a curved space to reproduce some experimental phenomena in QCD\cite{hard wall, soft wall, soft wall 1,Sui:2009xe,Li:2012ay}.
-It was also noticed in Refs. \cite{BT1,BT2,BT3} that there exists the correspondence between matrix elements obtained in AdS/CFT with the corresponding formula by using the light-front representation.
+The latter which is known as AdS/QCD consists of bulk fields in a curved space to reproduce some experimental phenomena in QCD \cite{hard wall,DaRold:2005zs, soft wall, soft wall 1,unstable,Sui:2009xe,Li:2012ay}.
+It was also noticed in ref.\cite{BT1,BT2,BT3} that there exists the correspondence of matrix elements obtained in AdS/CFT with the corresponding formula by using the light-front representation.
 In this paper we will focus on the bottom-up approach.